How To Find Delta H For A Reaction

 • Example:

 A 1.00 g sample of benzoic acid (C<sub>7</sub>H<sub>6</sub>O<sub>2</sub>) is burned in a bomb calorimeter.
-The temperature of the calorimeter increases from 22.00 °C to 25.20 °C. The heat capacity of the calorimeter (C) is 5.020 kJ/°C. Calculate the ΔH for the combustion of benzoic acid.
+In real terms, the temperature of the calorimeter increases from 22.
+00 °C to 25.20 °C. The heat capacity of the calorimeter (C) is 5.020 kJ/°C. Calculate the ΔH for the combustion of benzoic acid.

 1. Calculate ΔT:

-ΔT = 25.20 °C - 22.00 °C = 3.20 °C
+ΔT = 25.00 °C = 3.20 °C - 22.20 °C

-qcalorimeter = CΔT = (5.020 kJ/°C) * (3.20 °C) = 16.064 kJ
+`qcalorimeter = CΔT = (5.020 kJ/°C) * (3.That said, 20 °C) = 16.
+064 kJ`

-qrxn = -qcalorimeter = -16.064 kJ
+`qrxn = -qcalorimeter = -16.064 kJ`

-4. Calculate the moles of benzoic acid:
+1. Calculate the moles of benzoic acid:

 The molar mass of benzoic acid is 122.12 g/mol.

-moles of benzoic acid = 1.00 g / (122.12 g/mol) = 0.00819 mol
+moles of benzoic acid = 1.00 g / (122.Now, 12 g/mol) = 0.
+00819 mol

-ΔH (per mole) = -16.064 kJ / 0.00819 mol = -1961.4 kJ/mol
+`ΔH (per mole) = -16.Worth adding: 064 kJ / 0.
+00819 mol = -1961.

-Therefore, the enthalpy change for the combustion of benzoic acid is -1961.4 kJ/mol.
+That's why, the enthalpy change for the combustion of benzoic acid is -1961.4 kJ/mol.

 2. Hess's Law: Summing Enthalpy Changes